 With stream processing flipping the data processing paradigm from store then process to process then store, the critical capabilities to evaluate when building streaming applications are vastly different from those for batch.
-Here we discuss the available choices for building streaming solutions and provide some high-level guidance for selecting them.
+Here we discuss the available choices for building streaming solutions and a high-level guidance for selecting them.

 Structured and unstructured streaming data are ubiquitous – we just don’t realize it.
 From data continuously streaming from phones to sensors gathering and streaming data, CCTVs everywhere, streaming data is zooming by all the time.
 Streaming technologies are being leveraged by organizations across different verticals, like supply chain, eCommerce, cybersecurity, and many more, to harness this flowing data and derive the right insights at the right time and place.